EdgeApp/redux-keto/README.md

 > A tool for building fat reducers

-Redux works best when the reducers contain most of the business logic.
-Unfortunately, it's hard to make this work in practice.
-One problem is that reducers can't talk to each other.
-This library provides an easy way to let one reducer's results influence another.
+The Redux architecture works best when the reducers contain as much business logic as possible.
+Doing this in practice is hard, though, since reducers can't pass values between each other.

-The redux-keto library implements a single function, `buildReducer`, which works a lot like Redux's built-in `combineReducers` function.
-Besides the normal `state` and `action` parameters, this function passes a third parameter, `peers`, to each of its children.
-Reducers can use `peers` to pass values between each other in a fully-reactive, auto-updating way.
+This library provide a way to build "fat reducers", which take an extra `props` argument in addition to the normal `state` and `action` arguments.
+Fat reducers use this extra parameter to pass values between each other in a fully-reactive, auto-updating way.

-This is useful in many situations, such as when an application's behavior depends on its settings.
-If the affected reducers can't access the settings state, they can't be adjust their behavior to match.
-This pushes the business logic into the components and middleware, which makes the system hard to understand.
-The `redux-keto` library encourages the opposite approach, pushing business logic back into the reducers where it belongs.
-Fatter reducers mean healthier systems (hence the [name](https://en.wikipedia.org/wiki/Low-carbohydrate_diet)).
+Fat reducers work seamlessly with normal reducers, so there are no big changes to the way Redux works.
+Just use fat reducers wherever they make sense.

-## Usage
+## Usage example

 Suppose an app has two pieces of state, a `counter` and a user-settable `maxCount`.
 The counter should never exceed `maxCount`, so it also needs update itself whenever `maxCount` changes.